-- Results of IV ketamine human abuse potential study in the first quarter of 2022. - Results of RELIANCE III monotherapy MDD rial in the second quarter of 2022. - Results of RELIANCE I and RELIANCE II adjunctive MDD trials in the second half of 2022. - Results of RELIANCE OLS (Long-term, Open-label) study in MDD in the second half of 2022.
+- Results of RELIANCE III monotherapy MDD rial in mid-2022. - Results of RELIANCE I and RELIANCE II adjunctive MDD trials in the second half of 2022. - Results of RELIANCE OLS (Long-term, Open-label) study in MDD in the second half of 2022.